Ssalgia/MetaphorMoodTracker/README.md

 pip install -r requirements.txt
 ```

-Make changes in the following file for the following variables as per the requirements

--- file : app.py
+2.Make changes in the following file for the following variables as per the requirements - file : app.py

 ```bash
 Variable 1 - metaphor_api_key ( API key generated on Metaphor website)